 Acta Scientific Medical Sciences (ASMS) (ISSN: 2582-0931) aims to promote communication among clinical researchers worldwide.
-The journal aims to publish original work in all the areas of Medicine and Medical Sciences.
+The journal with an Impact Factor 0.851, that publishes original work in all the areas of Medicine and Medical Sciences.
 The journal aims to provide a platform for advances in research related to sciences of medicine.
 Our aim is to encourage scientists to publish their theoretical and experimental results to increase understanding of fundamental principles and biological questions of medicines.
 The journal publishes papers in the field of medical, clinical trials, pharmacy, pharmaceutical, biological, drug safety and medication, medication errors, prevention and management of adverse drug reaction and in all the disciplines of Medical Sciences.

 Internationally profound journal that Publishes articles on various disciplines of Medical Science.